santorog/essentialscala/resources/notes/modellingdatawithtraits/notes.md

 ```

 7/ Structural recursion is the precise opposite of the process of building an algebraic data type.
-If A has a B and C (the product-type pattern), to construct an
-   A we must have a B and a C .
-The sum and product type patterns tell us how to
+If A has a B and C (the product-type pattern), to construct an A, we must have a B and a C .
+The sum and product type
-   combine data to make bigger data.
-Structural recursion says that if we have an
+patterns tell us how to combine data to make bigger data.
+Structural recursion says that if we
-   A as defined before, we must break it into its constituent B and C that we then
+have an A as defined before, we must break it into its constituent B and C that we
-   combine in some way to get closer to our desired answer.
-Structural recursion
+then combine in some way to get closer to our desired answer.
-   is essentially the process of breaking down data into smaller pieces.
+Structural recursion is essentially the process of breaking down data into smaller pieces.

 8/
 We have three ways of implementing structural recursion: